phpvms/docs/versioned_docs/version-v7.x/developers/addons.md

 **Not prefixing your tables could lead to unintended consequences**, including but not limited to:

-- Conflicting with future phpVMS core features that would use the same table name, thereby making it more difficult to update phpVMS at a later date.
+- Conflicting with future phpvms core features that would use the same table name, thereby making it more difficult to update phpvms at a later date.
 - Conflicting with other addons by other 3rd party modules that don't head this warning.